-NEXUS eGate, or the NEXUS electronic gate, allows Canada-bound NEXUS lane privileges to be extended during off-peak hours.
+NEXUS eGate, or the NEXUS electronic gate, allows Canada-bound NEXUS lane privileges to be extended to travellers.

 NEXUS eGate consists of the following modifications to the NEXUS lane:

 - One electronic gate (exit) installed in the NEXUS lane.

 - Video surveillance equipment to transmit images to the office.

 - An intercom for the border services officer to communicate with members in the vehicle.

 - Proceed to the NEXUS lane.

-- Respond to the primary interview questions asked by the border services officer through the intercom or respond using your preferred gesture to text-based questions for travellers who are hard of hearing.
+- Respond to the primary interview questions asked by the border services officer through the intercom or respond using your preferred gesture to text-based questions for travellers who are deaf or hard of hearing.

-- Proceed into Canada or, if directed by the border services officer, proceed to secondary for further inspection once the exit gate is raised.
+- Proceed into Canada or, if directed by the border services officer, proceed to the secondary area for further inspection once the exit gate is raised.

 Visit NEXUS Land for more information on other requirements.